Streets of Rogue

 Streets of Rogue is a roguelite video game developed by Matt Dabrowski and published by tinyBuild for Linux, macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
-It was initially launched in early access during 2017, and was fully released on July 12, 2019.
+It was initially launched in early access in 2017, and was fully released on July 12, 2019.

 Gameplay

 Streets of Rogue is set in a procedurally generated city consisting of several floors.
 In order to progress, the players will need to accomplish specific mission goals through the use of special character traits and items.
 After every death, new gadgets and abilities can be bought for the next session with chicken nuggets earned up to that point.
 The action is seen from a top-down view, and every level has a different visual theme.

 The Home Base is the central base of operations of the Resistance, an organisation created to fight against the tyranny of the Mayor of the city.
 It is populated by Resistance Leaders and other playable characters.
 Certain characters will allow the players to trade in Chicken Nuggets earned or provide other services as well.

 There are 6 main stages in Streets of Rogue, formed, with the exception of the last, by 3 levels each: Slums, Industrial, Park, Downtown, Uptown and Mayor Village.